Costs & Financial Aid

 The Master of Arts in Applied International Studies is a self-sustaining, fee-based program offered by the Henry M. Jackson School of International Studies and supported by UW Professional & Continuing Education.
 Instructional fees are charged on a per-credit basis and are the same for resident (Washington state), nonresident and international students.

-Below are the estimated instructional fees for the program for 2017–2018.
+Below are the instructional fees for the program for 2021–2022.
 All fees are subject to change.

 |Total number of credits required||58|

 In addition to instructional costs, students pay required university fees each quarter, including registration, technology and U-PASS fees.
-All fees are due at the time of registration.
 Note that total tuition and fees vary by quarter according to the number of credits taken.

 For more information about fee-based programs and financial aid, visit the fee-based programs page of the Office of Student Financial Aid website.
 You can also learn more about scholarship opportunities from the Office of Merit Scholarships, Fellowships & Awards, which offers information and resources about student scholarships and mentors students through the various application processes.